 Life at the cabin would not be the same without the majestic 100+ year-old white pines.
-As awesome as these soaring, scented, swaying beauties are, they do present one big problem – non-stop tree sap attack on the cars below.
+As awesome as these soaring, scented, swaying beauties are, they do present one big problem – a non-stop tree sap attack on the cars below.
 This is how you remove it.

 The two step combo for tree sap removal from car finish was denatured alcohol and automotive detailing clay.
 The alcohol removed the bulk of the sap and the detailing clay cleaned up the inevitable haze that the alcohol sap mixture left behind.

 I found that the two step approach was much better than either step by itself.
 If I used just the solvent (denatured alcohol), the diluted, liquefied sap and alcohol mixture left a nasty, sticky haze that was hard to remove.